Tharparkar: Solar

 Bahawalpur district's Quaid-e-Azam Solar Park, the largest photovoltaic power station in Pakistan, has a photovoltaic electricity output (PVOUT) of 1596 kWh/kWp per year and a global horizontal irradiance (GHI) of 1925 kWh/m^{2} per year.
 In comparison, Tharparkar has a PVOUT of 1642 kWh/kWp per year and a GHI of 2005 kWh/m^{2} per year.

 In January 2015, at a cost of US$2.98 million the largest solar reverse osmosis plant in Asia was completed in Mithi with the ability to filter two million gallons of water daily.
 Throughout the district, smaller plants, each with filtration capacities of 10,000 gallons per day were installed at cost of around US$24,900 each.

 These plants were the result of cooperation between the Sindh provincial government and Pak Oasis, a water treatment company.
 Despite such initiatives, much of the arid region continues to suffer from a lack of clean drinking water, resulting in sickness and death.

 The efficacy, political motivations, and administration of these plants have been called into question, and as a result of a four-month lapse in pay, workers went on strike in October 2018, causing a significant water crisis.

 In July 2018, Pakistan's National Accountability Bureau began an investigation of an alleged illegal awarding of a contract to Pak Oasis.
 Allegations included a premature payment of Rs 5 billion to Pak Oasis prior to their completion of a water treatment project.

 In October 2018, the Chief Minister of Sindh authorized the use of Rs 336.7 million for the construction of 110 reverse osmosis plants.
-In November 2018, Sindh Government decided to takeover all RO plants in Thar Coal Block-II.
+In November 2018, Sindh Government decided to take over all RO plants in Thar Coal Block-II.

 On 16 April 2019, MPA Sidra Imran claimed in a speech in the Provincial Assembly of Sindh that 700 solar reverse osmosis plants, worth Rs 8 billion, were not functional.